digitaltrails/vdu_controls/README.md

 ---------------
 * 2.5.0
   * Altered UI apperance post-Plasma6 - partly based on [a recent fork](https://github.com/ViktorSharga/vdu_controls_vibecodedUI)
-    The changes are fully functional, but still in progress.
+    by @ViktorSharga.
-  * Added option mono-follow-theme to flip dark/light on desktop dark/light theme change.
+  * Added option tray-follows-theme to flip dark/light on desktop dark/light theme change.
     Not all trays flip dark/light on theme changes, hence an electable option is required.
     Defaults to enabled.
   * The toolbar is now relocatable and undockable.
 It features a double-vertical-line